-The Graduate School of Theology provides advanced, indepth, specialized study of the Bible and related subjects.
-Its purpose is to equip students for individual research, personal scholarship, and practical application.
+The Graduate School of Theology provides advanced, in-depth, specialized study of the Bible and related subjects.
+Its purpose is to equip students with individual research, personal scholarships, and practical application.
 Postbaccalaureate degrees and certificates are offered through an individually structured, distance-learning format using mentors and printed and digital materials to guide students in study and research.